null

 +2.7 dB (1.9×)

-The weBoost Office 100 and Office 200 are fairly close in uplink power, with the Office 100 having an average of 21% more more uplink power, with most of it concentrated in the long-distance, low-frequency 700 and 850 MHz bands.
+The weBoost Office 100, Office 200, and Office 300 are fairly close in uplink power, with the Office 100 having an average of 21% more more uplink power, with most of it concentrated in the long-distance, low-frequency 700 and 850 MHz bands.
 If your office or building is in a remote area, far from cellular towers, the weBoost Office 100 may perform slightly better for you.

-The weBoost Office 200 has 40 to 90% more downlink power than the Office 100; with it, the Office 200 can provide stronger inside signal and a larger coverage area in most situations.
-For this reason, the weBoost Office 200 is the better choice for larger offices (something we’ll cover below).
+The weBoost Office 200 and Office 300 have 40 to 90% more downlink power than the Office 100; with it, they can provide stronger inside signal and a larger coverage area in most situations.
+For this reason, the weBoost Office 200 or Office 300 are better choices for larger offices (something we’ll cover below).

 Dimensions & weight